dotnet/csharplang/proposals/low-level-struct-improvements.md

 There are three locations which default to *return only*:
 - A `ref` or `in` parameter.
 This is done in part for `ref struct` to prevent [silly cyclic assignment](#cyclic-assignment) issues.
 It is done uniformly though to simplify the model as well as minimize compat changes.
 - A `out` parameter for a `ref struct` will have *safe-to-escape* of *return only*.
 This allows for return and `out` to be equally expressive.
 This does not have the silly cyclic assignment problem because `out` is implicitly `scoped` so the *ref-safe-to-escape* is still smaller than the *safe-to-escape*.
 - A `this` parameter for a `struct` constructor.
-This falls out due them being modeled as `out` parameters.
+This falls out due to being modeled as `out` parameters.

 Any expression or statement which explicitly returns a value from a method or lambda must have a *safe-to-escape*, and if applicable a *ref-safe-to-escape*, of at least *return only*.
 That includes `return` statements, expression bodied members and lambda expressions.